Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_OnActivityPreCreateStart** - This field logs timestamp for a specific stage of the app boot process

-- **Data_PostAppInitializeBGTasksEnd** - These fields indicate the completion of background and UI tasks that are triggered after app initialization.
+- **Data_PostAppInitializeBGTasksEnd** - This field indicates the completion of background and UI tasks that are triggered after app initialization.

 - **Data_PostAppInitializeBGTasksStart** - This field logs timestamp for a specific stage of the app boot process

-- **Data_PostAppInitializeUITasksEnd** - These fields indicate the completion of background and UI tasks that are triggered after app initialization.
+- **Data_PostAppInitializeUITasksEnd** - This field indicates the completion of background and UI tasks that are triggered after app initialization.

 - **Data_PostAppInitializeUITasksStart** - This field logs timestamp for a specific stage of the app boot process